Endmor/Juno-Weather.com-version/README.md

 # usage

-go to weather.com and copy the location code from the url into @Settings/Variables.inc
+go to weather.com and copy the location code from the url into @Settings/Variables.inc under location= example location=UKXX0085:1:UK